-In this post, we’re going to take a look at some of the most famous deaf musicians or that have some sort of hearing loss.
-We’ll explore what caused it, when it happened, how they’re dealing with it, or how they dealt with it.
+In this post, we’re going to take a look at 15 of the most famous deaf musicians or those that have some sort of hearing loss.
+We’ll explore what caused it, when it happened, and how they’re dealing or dealt with it.
+Read on!

 1. Evelyn Glennie

-Scottish-born Dame Evelyn Glennie is one of the world’s most acclaimed percussionists, able to use 60 instruments, including the xylophone, marimba and timpani and is profoundly deaf.
+Scottish-born Dame Evelyn Glennie is one of the world’s most acclaimed percussionists, able to use 60 instruments, including the xylophone, marimba and timpani.

 Her percussion teacher at school taught her how to develop her senses to identify the part of her body where she could feel particular notes.